johnnguyen2020/ComputerSystems/Lab7_MultiprocessingArtists/README.md

   - (The last time I checked there are 8 cpu cores available on 30+ machines.
 It may be convenient for us to work in multiples of 8 then, which we can always increase later).

-**Discuss with your partner:** (And write 1 sentence about your findings here) Information shows how many CPUs there are
+**Discuss with your partner:** (And write 1 sentence about your findings here)

+The command shows in text all the cpu info, the information being pulled is highlighted/searched by the key term "cpu cores".
+There are 32 machines and each machine has 8 cores.

+Information shows how many CPUs there are
 ### Task 2 - fork() parallelism